minh-quang-pham-le/football-match-prediction-ml/README.md

 ```
 docker run -p 7860:7860 football-predictor
 ```
-Then go to: http://localhost:7860 to access Gradio app
+Then go to: http://localhost:7860 to access the Gradio app

 ---